commercetools/commercetools-sync-java/docs/usage/SYNC_OPTIONS.md

 # Sync Options

 #### `errorCallBack`
 a callback that is called whenever an error event occurs during the sync process.
+It contains information about the error message and the exception.

 #### `warningCallBack`
 a callback that is called whenever a warning event occurs during the sync process.
+It contains information about the warning message.

 #### `beforeUpdateCallback`
-a filter function which can be applied on a generated list of update actions.
-It allows the user to intercept **_update_** actions just before they are sent to CTP API.
+during the sync process if a target resource and a resource draft are matched, this callback can be used to intercept the **_update_** request just before it is sent to CTP.
+It contains information about the resource draft, the target resource and the update actions that were calculated after comparing both.

 #### `beforeCreateCallback`
-a filter function which can be applied on a draft before a request to create it on CTP is issued.
-It allows the user to intercept **_create_** requests modify the draft before the create request is sent to CTP API.
+during the sync process if a resource draft should be created, this callback can be used to intercept the **_create_** request just before it sent to CTP.
+It contains information about the resource draft that should be created.

 #### `batchSize`
 a number that could be used to set the batch size with which resources are fetched and processed with,